Saraya Awliya al-Dam

-Saraya Awliya al-Dam, also referred to by the abbreviation SAD, is a Shi'ite pro-Iran militia based in Iraq.
-The organization is known for its counter-U.S. operations in Northern Iraq.
+Saraya Awliya al-Dam (سرايا أولياء الدم), also referred to by the abbreviation SAD, is a Shi'ite pro-Iran militia based in Iraq.
+The organization is known for its counter-U.S. operations in northern Iraq, specifically in the Kurdistan Region.

 In 2021, the group claimed responsibility for the 2021 Erbil rocket attacks, which killed two civilians and injured six more, including an American soldier.

-A report by the Washington Institute suggested that they might have connections to Asaib Ahl al-Haq, an Iraqi Shi'a paramilitary.

 History

 SAD has been described as "a relatively new player" in the Iraqi conflict.
 The first operation of Saraya Awliya al-Dam occurred on 24 August 2020, when they attacked a group of Iraqi trucks that may have been carrying U.S. goods.
 The organization confirmed they were responsible.

 On 6 January 2021, another attack was launched by SAD on another convoy of trucks.

 The day after the 2021 Erbil rocket attacks, SAD claimed responsibility for the airstrikes.
 It was the most serious attack on the coalition since the Biden administration began.
 SAD proclaimed:The American occupation will not be safe from our strikes in any inch of the homeland, even in Kurdistan, where we promise we will carry out other qualitative operations.

+The group claimed two attacks in March 2026, following the outbreak of the 2026 Iran war; one attack, on 2 March, took place near Baghdad International Airport, while another attack took place the previous day at a US base in northern Iraq.

+On 17 March 2026, the group published a footage of a reconnaissance drone flying above the US embassy compound in Baghdad.
+According to an observer the footage is consistent with the footage obtained from a Fiber optic drone suggesting that the group had acquired such advanced technology.
+A few weeks later, on 5 April, the group claimed responsibility for drone strikes against the Ali Al Salem Air Base in Kuwait, Muwaffaq Salti Air Base in Jordan, and Qasrak Base in Syria, all of which were used by U.S. forces.